-However, a 'preliminary baseline emissions factor' of 7.59kgN2O/tHNO3 has been used for estimating in this PDD the expected emission reductions that will result from the project activity.
-This factor of 7.59kgN2O/tHNO3 is based on monthly spot measurements taken throughout the whole of 2006, as explained in section A.4.3.1 above.
-N2O data was obtained using a Rosemount Gaslog 800 analyser.
+However, a 'preliminary baseline emissions factor' of $4.78 kg N_2 O/t HNO_3$ has been used for estimating in this PDD the expected emission reductions that will result from the project activity.
+This factor of $4.78 kg N_2 O/t HNO_3$ is based on the total average $N_2 O$ concentration over a period of two years at the plant, as explained in section A.4.3.1 above. $N_2 O$ data was obtained using a Rosemount Gaslog 800 analyser.

-The final request for issuance of ERUs will not be based on the preliminary estimations in this PDD, but using the factual historic baseline emissions factor (EF{BL}), which will be determined following the measurement of an historic baseline in the absence of the N_2O destruction technology.
+The final request for issuance of ERUs will not be based on the conservative preliminary estimations in this PDD, but using the factual historic baseline emissions factor, which will be determined following the measurement of an historic baseline in the absence of the N_2O destruction technology.

-The preliminary baseline emissions factor was calculated by Mrs Rebecca Cardani-Strange of N.serve Environmental Services GmbH on the 9th December 2009.
+The preliminary baseline emissions factor was calculated by Mrs Rebecca Cardani-Strange of N.serve Environmental Services GmbH on 9th December 2009.